revalew/LATROP-Uni-PwAG/README.md

 - `1-9` - Select a level (or restart),
 - `R` - Reset the portals,
 - `B` - Toggle the normal mapping mode,
-- `N` - Toggle the wireframe mode,
+- `N` - Toggle the wireframe mode.

 </br>
 </br>